devsgnr/breadroll/docs/docs/reference/Dataframe/filter.md

 ---

 #### `Dataframe.filter(...)`
+This function returns `Dataframe` and it is used to filter out `Dataframe`, by checking if `key` which is the column label against a filter condition `Condition` using `value`.

 Parameters

 - `key: string` - this is the column key or label, if unsure of the labels, it can be retrived by running `Dataframe.labels`